ffxivcode/AutoDuty/README.md

 AutoDuty:

-Run's Duty Support or Trust Dungeons for you (Requires vnavmesh, BossMod)
+Run's Duty Support or Trust Dungeons for you (Requires vnavmesh and BossMod)

 Current Paths: